Holding Negligent Defendants Accountable for Preventable Orangeburg Accidents

 Most personal injury claims never reach the trial state.
 Instead, we can settle outside of the courthouse.
 But if you do end up at trial, then there are some things to keep in mind:

-- Most victims need to testify about what happened and how they are injured.
-Your lawyer should prepare you for this experience.
+• Most personal injury victims need to testify about what happened and how they were injured.
+Your personal injury attorney should prepare you for this experience.

 South Carolina’s Statute of Limitations